Adjacency Graphs of Polyhedral Surfaces: Introduction

-\subparagraph{Our model.} A polyhedral surface $\Sur = \{S_1, \ldots, S_n\}$ is a set of $n$ closed polygons embedded in $\mathbb{R}^3$ such that, for all pairwise distinct indices $i,j,k\in \{1,2,\dots,n\}$: \begin {itemize} \item $S_i$ and $S_j$ are interior-disjoint (w.r.t.\ the 2D relative interior of the objects); \item if $S_i \cap S_j \neq \emptyset$, then $S_i \cap S_j$ is either a single corner or a complete {\em side} of both~$S_i$ and~$S_j$; \item if $S_i \cap S_j \cap S_k \neq \emptyset$ then it is a single corner (i.e., a side is shared by at most two polygons). \end {itemize} To avoid confusion with the corresponding graph elements, we consistently refer to polygon vertices as \emph{corners} and to polygon edges as \emph{sides}.
+A polyhedral surface $\Sur = \{S_1, \ldots, S_n\}$ is a set of $n$ closed polygons embedded in $\mathbb{R}^3$ such that, for all pairwise distinct indices $i,j,k\in \{1,2,\dots,n\}$: \begin {itemize} \item $S_i$ and $S_j$ are interior-disjoint (with respect to the 2D relative interior of the objects); \item if $S_i \cap S_j \neq \emptyset$, then $S_i \cap S_j$ is either a single corner or a complete {\em side} of both~$S_i$ and~$S_j$; \item if $S_i \cap S_j \cap S_k \neq \emptyset$ then it is a single corner (i.e., a side is shared by at most two polygons). \end {itemize} To avoid confusion with the corresponding graph elements, we consistently refer to polygon vertices as \emph{corners} and to polygon edges as \emph{sides}.

 The \emph{adjacency graph} of a polyhedral surface \Sur, denoted as $\Gra(\Sur)$, is the graph whose vertices correspond to the polygons of \Sur and which has an edge between two vertices if and only if the corresponding polygons of \Sur share a side.
 Note that a corner--corner contact is allowed in our model but does not induce an edge in the adjacency graph.
 Further observe that the adjacency graph does not uniquely determine the topology of the surface. \Cref{fig:3deg} shows an example of a polyhedral surface and its adjacency graph.
 We say that a polyhedral surface \Sur \emph{realizes} a graph $G$ if $\Gra(\Sur)$ is isomorphic to $G$.
 In this case, we write $\Gra(\Sur) \simeq G$.